Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \section{Results}

 Figs.~\ref{fig:21g}-\ref{fig:26l} show the whitened strain and $\Psi_4$ detector data at times around the four analysed events together with the maximum likelihood templates returned by the BBH and the PSM models.
+The corresponding signal parameters can be found in Appendix III.
 Table \ref{tab:logb1} shows the result of our model selection for the events for our two choices of the distance prior.
-These are labelled by ``V'' (for uniform in co-moving volume) and ``D'' (for uniform in distance) Finally, Table \ref{tab:pe} shows our parameter estimates for these events under the PSM scenario.
+These are labelled by ``V'' (for uniform in co-moving volume) and ``D'' (for uniform in distance).
+Table \ref{tab:pe} shows our parameter estimates for these events under the PSM scenario.
 We report median values and symmetric $90\%$ credible intervals.
 In the following, we first present the result of model selection for individual events to then proceed with a detailed discussion of the properties of each of them.